sdobreff/vscode-php-resolver/README.md

     "phpResolver.fixerConfigString": "..."         // The PHP object class which extends the php-cs-fixer.
 Check above - "default class source code".
     "phpResolver.phpFixerRules": object,           // JSON formatted fixer rules.
 Check above - PHP cs fixer.
     "phpResolver.errorLogTruncateSize": 1,         // Integer value (in megabytes), if error log file get over that size, it will be automatically truncated (to 0 bytes).
+    "phpResolver.fileSizeOnHover": 1,         // Boolean value, set to true if you want extension to show the file size of every hovered file in the Explorer view.
+Default is true.
 }
 ```